 According an Economist Intelligence Unit report (2015), "problem solving, team working, and communication (commonly known as "21st century skills") are the most-needed skills in the workplace."
 To meet this need, in Spring 2016 Mason launched the Resilience Badging Challenge.
 Activities include StrengthsFinder, 360 Checkster Assessment and T-Profile.
 So far 26 students successfully completed the challenge.

-If you have any questions, please email Lewis E. Forrest II at email@example.com.
+Interested in earning the resilience badge?
+Please email Lewis E. Forrest II at firstname.lastname@example.org.

 The Mason's Resilience Badging Challenge was an inspiring workshop that pushed me to become more aware about growing and being a better person, even if resiliency is a life-long journey (as are many things). - Spring 2017 participant